-You'll see a source control icon appear in your main project group.
+You'll see a source control badges appear beside your project files as you make changes.

 If you want to start working with files in your repository, skip ahead to the "Managing a Project in Source Control" section.

 If you establish a local Git repository that you later want to connect to a remote repository, you can do so by choosing Source Control, <Project Name>, Configure <Project Name> from the menu bar.
 Within these settings, you can click the Remotes button to add a remote Git repository connect.